RingCanary/gemini-codemaker/README.md

 ### Chat Mode

-To chat with the Gemini Pro model:
+To chat with the Gemini 2.0 Flash Thinking model:

 ```bash
 cargo run -- chat --query "What is Rust programming language?"